devartgr/joomla-devart-slider/README.md

 DevArt Slider is a modern Joomla 6 slider package built for stable frontend content presentation, editorial storytelling, featured content promotion, video-enabled hero sections, and production-safe rendering.

-Designed specifically for editorial, magazine, news, landing page, corporate, and enterprise Joomla websites, DevArt Slider focuses on performance, reliability, security, and maintainability while remaining fully compatible with Joomla 6 and modern PHP versions.
+Designed specifically for editorial, magazine, news, landing page, corporate, business directory, and enterprise Joomla websites, DevArt Slider focuses on performance, reliability, security, and maintainability while remaining fully compatible with Joomla 6 and modern PHP versions.

 The package includes both a Joomla component and a Joomla frontend module for flexible deployment across any Joomla website.